About the Region

 - In the Sacred Headwaters, Royal Dutch Shell’s subsidiary, Shell Canada Energy, is exploring for coal-bed methane gas and has drilled test wells at the head of the Little Klappan and Spatsizi Rivers.
 This type of industrial activity requires hundreds of gas wells connected by access roads and pipelines, and the energy it produces contributes to climate change.
 This project would be especially threatening to water quality given the use of hydraulic fracturing, or “fracking,” in which large volumes of fracking fluid, often including toxic chemicals, are injected underground to blast apart the coal and release the gas.
 Coal-bed methane production has never been done in a wild salmon-bearing watershed, and this development threatens water quality in the Skeena, Stikine, and Nass Rivers.
 There is currently a moratorium on coal-bed methane development in this region but that moratorium expires in 2012.

-- Imperial Metals’ proposed Red Chris mine is located on the Todagin Plateau between Ealue and Kluea Lakes, approximately 18 km/11 miles southeast of the village of Iskut.
-This mine proposal is a convential shovel and truck open-pit copper-gold-silver mine and milling operation which would process over 30,000 tone of ore per day over an expected mine life of 28 years.
-Red Chris is the most advanced mine proposal in the southern transboundary region.
+Imperial Metals’ proposed Red Chris mine is located on the Todagin Plateau between Ealue and Kluea Lakes, approximately 18 km/11 miles southeast of the village of Iskut.
+This mine proposal is a conventional shovel and truck open-pit copper-gold-silver mine and milling operation which would process over 30,000 tone of ore per day over an expected mine life of 28 years.
+Red Chris is the most advanced mine proposal in the southern transboundary region and is currently under construction.
 The proposed mine is located in the territory of the Tahltan First Nation, in high value wildlife habitat, with a tailings storage area located in fish bearing waters.
-Despite First Nations objections, and a court challenge that went all the way to the Supreme Court of Canada, Red Chris received Provincial and Federal environmental approvals, and Mines Act permitting is underway.
-Development of the Red Chris mine is contingent on construction of the Northwest Transmission Line (NTL) (see Lower Iskut-Stikine below), currently scheduled to be built and operational in December 2013.
-Imperial Metals aims to tie into the NTL and begin production by spring 2014.
+Despite First Nations objections, and a court challenge that went all the way to the Supreme Court of Canada, Red Chris received Provincial and Federal environmental approvals, and Mines Act permits.
+The Red Chris mine is contingent on completion of construction of the Northwest Transmission Line (NTL) (see Lower Iskut-Stikine below), currently scheduled to be completed and operational in spring 2014.
+Imperial Metals aims to build the Iskut Extension to tie into the NTL and begin mine production by spring 2014.
 Ore concentrate would be trucked from the proposed mine to the deep-water port at Stewart, BC, and shipped to a smelter overseas.
 Mine activity, especially frequent blasting, would threaten the Stone Sheep populations on Todagin Mountain.
 The tailings impoundment would impact fish habitat and likely end a 55 year-old traditional Tahltan guided hunting enterprise.

 The combined impacts of all of the projects currently proposed in the Iskut-Stikine watershed would do immense harm to the environment and to local communities.